devanshdalal/Projects-TODO/README.md

 13. ~Please do https://www.kaggle.com/c/covid19-global-forecasting-week-1 asap.~ ***Scrapped*** Don't have time.
 14. Get the cirtificate for aws serverless course before starting the cloud computing part 2.
 15. smart-investor
+16. Build a go vpn server, and have local configuration for the vpn client.